MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/FINDLAST-Function--RecordRef-.md

  If the record is found, it is returned in *RecordRef* and any [FlowFields](FlowFields.md) in the record are set to zero.
 You must update any FlowFields using [CALCFIELDS Function \(Record\)](CALCFIELDS-Function--Record-.md).

- If the record is not found and if you omitted the return value, a run\-time error occurs.
+ If the record is not found and if you omitted the return value, a run-time error occurs.

 ## Property Value/Return Value
  Type: Boolean

  **true** if the record was found; otherwise, **false**.

- If you omit this optional return value and if the record cannot be found, a run\-time error occurs.
+ If you omit this optional return value and if the record cannot be found, a run-time error occurs.
 If you include a return value, it is assumed that you will handle any errors.

 ## Remarks
- You should use this function instead of FIND\('\+'\) when you need only the last record.
+ You should use this function instead of FIND\('+'\) when you need only the last record.

  You should use this function only when you explicitly want to find the last record in a table or set.
 Do not use this function in combination with REPEAT..UNTIL.